 Step 3: Under Messages, toggle off Load Remote Images.

 Step 3: Select the Trust Center.

 Step 5: Ensure Don’t Download Pictures Automatically in HTML Email Messages or RSS is checked.

 What extensions are available?

-Besides disabling automatic image loading, as we showed above, we mentioned that browser extensions are also available that can help you stop your emails from being tracked.
+You can also download browser extensions that can protect your privacy by alerting you if an email includes a tracker.
 Our top recommendation is PixelBlock for Google Chrome; it blocks pixel trackers and notifies you when any tracking attempts are made.

 - Best cheap smartwatch deals for May 2021

 - How to take a screenshot on a Windows PC

 - How to combine PDF files